JUNE LITERARY BIRTHDAYS

 - Brazilian novelist and short story writer Joaquim Maria Machado de Assis (1839; d.1908), considered the foremost Brazilian man of letters at the end of the 19th century

-- existentialist philosopher and author Jean-Paul Sartre (1905; d.1980)
+- existentialist philosopher and author Jean-Paul Sartre (1905; d.1980), who won the 1964 Nobel Prize in Literature

 - Kentucky native, fiction writer and journalist Ann Allen Shockley (1927), whose fiction portrays the difficulties of the black lesbian experience